osu-cascades/coic-housing/README.md

 * To leave the current conda virtual enviroment, run `conda deactivate`

 ## App Structure
 This uses 4 different enviroments: development, testing, staging, and production.
+The home route ('/') is used for capturing and sending parameters to '/update_gsheets'.
 The general flow of the app is as follows:
 1. Recieve a GET resquest at `/update_gsheet`.
 2. Validate user provided password and year.
 3. Authorize with Google API using service account credentials.
 What get's passed for authorization depends on which enviroment you are in.
 Development and testing use a `.env`, while staging and production use environment variables stored in Heroku.